PBX phone system cost

 - A monthly fee

-- Usage-based extras (e.g. if you have gone outside of your minutes)
+- Usage-based extra: if you gone over your allotted minutes

 - Number of users